What is gangrene?

 What are the symptoms of gangrene?

 Symptoms of gangrene depend on its location and cause.
 Dry gangrene usually starts with a red line around the affected area.
-This area then turns black.
+This area then turns dry and black.

 These are other symptoms of gangrene: